Guide to the Ruth Cardoso Archive

 Political life

-Around 20 documents testify to part of Ruth Cardoso’s work in the non-governmental organization Comunitas, where she consolidated her presence in the field of interrelations between companies, civil society, and public institutions.
+Around 20 documents record her work with the NGO Comunitas, where she focused on partnerships between businesses, civil society, and public institutions.

 Additional documentation